-India has launched a space probe to Mars, seeking to become one of only a few nations to reach the Red Planet.
+India has launched a space probe bound for Mars, seeking to become one of only a few nations with missions that reached the Red Planet.

-The unmanned craft blasted off Tuesday from the southeastern island of Sriharikota, the start of a 300-day journey to Mars.
+The India Space Research Program said its unmanned spacecraft went into the Earth's orbit 44 minutes after launch from the southeastern island of Sriharikota, on the start of a 300-day journey to Mars.

 Only the United States, Russia and the European Union have succeeded in reaching Earth's neighbor.
 More than half the world's attempts to send a probe to orbit Mars have failed, including attempts by Japan and China.